AndyCappDev/tourbox-linux/docs/technical/KDOTOOL_INFO.md

 - ✅ You want to use Profile Mode (app-specific button mappings)

 **You DON'T need kdotool if:**
-- ❌ You're using Simple Mode (single mapping for all apps)
 - ❌ You're using GNOME, Sway, or Hyprland
 - ❌ You're running X11
+- ❌ You only use the default profile (no app-specific profiles)

 ## Installation